 Art is a vehicle to reach out to students.
 Engaging them with art enriches their study with all other curriculum subjects.
-Our strategy is aimed to spark the energy of world peace by igniting the passion of learning into the world’s children.
-In using the research-based principles of integrating not only the arts but also art therapy into children's general curriculum, we hope to increase self-esteem and thinking skills to help them become better cope with their daily stresses.
-Wherever there is a need, drawchange wants to be there providing empowering art programs to children experiencing homelessness and extreme poverty.
+Our strategy is aimed to spark the energy of world peace by igniting the love of learning into the world’s children.
+In using the research-based principles of integrating not only the arts but also art therapy into children's general curriculum, we hope to increase self-esteem and critical thinking skills to help them better cope with life's stresses.
+Wherever there is a need, drawchange wants to be there providing self-empowering art classes to children experiencing homelessness and extreme poverty.

 Established in 2009, we are a 501(c)(3) non-profit organization dedicated to empowering impoverished children through the use of art therapy-based programming.

-Founded in 2009 by Jennie Lobato, fine artist by trade.
+Founded in 2009 by Jennie Lobato, visual artist by trade.
 Jennie possesses a deep understanding of what a difference the arts can have on children by being able to first and foremost envision all they are capable of being.

 We serve children of Atlanta, Louisville, Orlando, Tucson, Puerto Rico, as well as international projects in Costa Rica and Ethiopia.

 We have an amazing global staff of Art Therapists, Psychologists, Child Behavior Therapists, Art Teachers, and Fine Artists.

 We create empowering art therapy-based programs, curriculum, supplies and staff ready to work.
 All curriculum is specifically tailored to children's needs.

 Currently hiring for a certified art therapist in Orlando.
 Please send your resume to email@example.com if you would like to apply.

 Drawchange meets the children in their environment; after school programs, orphanages, homeless shelters in the U.S. & abroad!